Voovs/.config/notes/utility_notes.md

     [N]y{motion}
 Copy text up using the motion.
 Refer to the [motions section](#Motion) for which motions you can use.
 This is also compatible with visual mode.
-You can access vim's clipboard in the unnamed register `"` which you can view with `:echo @"`
+You can access Vim's clipboard in the unnamed register `"` which you can view with `:echo @"`

 The `N` can be any number and will multiply the motion that many times

     yy
 Copies current line.
 Very useful when used like `2yy` to grab several lines
     p
-Paste from vim's clipboard.
+Paste from Vim's clipboard.
 Keep in mind this only works in normal mode!
 Remap some key bindings to avoid this restriction:
     inoremap <C-p> <ESC>pi